-Some observers say local schools are struggling to maintain pupils, suggesting that young families just can't afford to come or stay on the islands.
+Some observers say local schools are struggling to maintain pupils.
+In some cases, they say, public schools do not provide the same quality of education as more expensive private schools.
+Others suggest that young families just can't afford to come or stay on the islands.
 If this is the case, and data suggest it may well be, then the problem will only become exacerbated until housing costs become more commensurate with household income.